How to Treat a Bed Bug Rash

 Applying a mixture of baking soda and salt to the affected areas will help to relieve inflammation.

 Soaking in a lukewarm bath after adding powdered oatmeal will provide some relief from the itching sensation and reduce inflammation.
-A paste can be made out of the powdered oatmeal and applied to the areas affected by the bed bug rash.
+A paste can be made out of the powdered oatmeal and applied to the areas affected.

 A paste can be made from water and baking soda.
 Rub this paste on the area infected with the rash.
 Let the paste dry and then peel it off.
 This should help relieve some of the itching.

-Lemon juice or Witch Hazel may be applied directly on the bed bug bites.
+Lemon juice or Witch Hazel may be applied directly on the bites.

 Home Treatment Suggestion Regimen